UK Family and Spouse Visa Solicitors banner

 How long can I remain in the UK under an unmarried partner visa?

 If you apply for your unmarried partner visa in the UK, you can stay in the country for up to 30 months.
-If you make the application outside of the country, your stay under the unmarried partner visa will be a total of 33 months.
+If you make the application outside of the country, your stay under the UK unmarried partner visa will be a total of 33 months.
 After 33 months, you will be able to extend for a further 30 months, and once you have been in the UK for five years, you can apply for Indefinite Leave to Remain.

 UK dependent child visas explained